soylentOrange/OpenDTU/README.md

 #### Hoymiles Modbus TCP Interface registers

-The Modbus id of the Hoymiles Modbus TCP Interface is 1 by default.
+The Modbus ID of the Hoymiles Modbus TCP Interface is 1 by default.
 See: [src/ModbusDtuPro.cpp](https://github.com/soylentOrange/OpenDTU/blob/add-modbus/src/ModbusDtuPro.cpp) for the actually implemented registers.

 #### Minimal SunSpec Meter Interface registers

-The Modbus id of the minimal SunSpec meter is 243 by default.
+The Modbus ID of the minimal SunSpec meter is 127 by default.
-See: Model 211 - Single Phase (AN or AB) Meter FLOAT Model in the [SunSpec Model repository](https://github.com/sunspec/models) for all of the registers and [src/ModbusDtuMeter.cpp](https://github.com/soylentOrange/OpenDTU/blob/add-modbus/src/ModbusDtuMeter.cpp) for the actually implemented registers.
+See: Model 213 - Wye-Connect Meter Model (float) in the [SunSpec Model repository](https://github.com/sunspec/models) for all of the registers and [src/ModbusDtuMeter.cpp](https://github.com/soylentOrange/OpenDTU/blob/add-modbus/src/ModbusDtuMeter.cpp) for the actually implemented registers.
 For a secondary energy meter, added via modbus to a Fronius inverter (doesn't apply to all of their models), only a subset of the SunSpec mandatory points seems required:

-* Total Real Power (in W): Point 'W' in model 211 at offset 26
+* Total Real Power (in W): Point 'W' in model 213 at offset 26
-* Total Real Energy Exported (in Wh): Point 'TotWhExp' in model 211 at offset 58
+* Total Real Energy Exported (in Wh): Point 'TotWhExp' in model 213 at offset 58

+Additional Info when using the minimal SunSpec meter with fronius inverters:

+* The current firmware for my inverter will accept only a limited range for the modbus ID (thus, I changed the default value to 127)
+* The SunSpec model of the meter needs to be Model 213 - Wye-Connect Meter Model (float).
+Otherwise my inverter refused service.

 #### Full SunSpec Meter Interface registers

-The Modbus id of the total SunSpec meter is 125 by default.
+The Modbus ID of the total SunSpec meter is 125 by default.
 See: Model 111 - Inverter (Single Phase) FLOAT Model in the [SunSpec Model repository](https://github.com/sunspec/models) for all of the registers and [src/ModbusDtuTotal.cpp](https://github.com/soylentOrange/OpenDTU/blob/add-modbus/src/ModbusDtuTotal.cpp) for the actually implemented registers.
 For an inverter in pv usage mode, EVCC (see [sunspec-inverter template](https://github.com/evcc-io/evcc/blob/master/templates/definition/meter/sunspec-inverter.yaml)) needs only: